Periodic homogenisation for two dimensional generalised parabolic Anderson model: Introduction

+The two very recent works \cite{para_operator_homo, homo_spde_general} aim at developing more unified and systematic procedures for such questions.
+In \cite{para_operator_homo}, we built a variant of para-controlled calculus from eigen-functions of the oscillatory operator $\lL_\eps$ (instead of those of the Laplacian), which enables us to treat periodic homogenisation for singular SPDEs in a relatively unified way.
+On the other hand, our framework is currently restricted to time-independent and symmetric coefficient matrices $a$, since spectral theory for self-adjoint operators is heavily used.
+In \cite{homo_spde_general}, based on the previous work \cite{st_homo_phi42}, Hairer and Singh successfully implemented periodic homogenisation operators into regularity structures, thus giving a general and systematic framework for periodic homogenisation for a broad class of singular SPDEs.
+It also allows spacetime oscillatory coefficients (and without assumption on symmetry).
+We refer the readers to \cite{para_operator_homo, homo_spde_general} for more details of the developments and the precise examples covered there.

 Many of the techniques developed in this paper are based on fine studies of the asymptotic behaviour of the parabolic Green's function related to the periodic operator $\mathcal{L}_\varepsilon$, which are obtained in \cite{GengShen2020,GengShen2015,Geng2020}.
 These in turn are based on techniques in early works \cite{FLinCompactness,FLinCompactness1989}, which introduced compactness methods to establish uniform regularity and Green's function estimates for elliptic systems.
-In the context of stochastic homogenisation, the asymptotic behaviour of Green's functions are very different and in general much subtler.
-Hence, we expect problems combining singular stochastic PDEs and stochastic homogenisation are likely to bring much greater challenge, and will worth investigation in the long term.
-We refer to \cite{Kozlov1980,Papanicolaou1981,PapVar1982} for early works on qualitative study of stochastic homogenisation, \cite{Yurinskii1986} for a first quantitative result, and \cite{AKM_homo, Armstrong2016, GloNeuOtt2020, GloriaOtto2012, GloriaOtto2015, OttoMarahrens2015} for recent breakthroughs in quantitative stochastic homogenisation.
+In the context of stochastic homogenisation, the asymptotic behaviour of Green's functions is very different and in general much subtler.
+Hence, we expect problems combining singular stochastic PDEs and stochastic homogenisation will be a much greater challenge, and will be worth investigation in the long term.
+We refer to \cite{Kozlov1980,Papanicolaou1981,PapVar1982} for early works on qualitative study of stochastic homogenisation, \cite{Yurinskii1986} for a first quantitative result, and \cite{AKM_homo, Armstrong2016, GloNeuOtt2020, GloriaOtto2015, GloriaOtto2012, OttoMarahrens2015} for recent breakthroughs in quantitative stochastic homogenisation.
 We also refer to \cite{AK_homo_book, AKM_homo_book} for overviews of this subject.